amansawan/customers-churn-prediction-/README.md

-# Customers Charm Prediction - Machine Learning Model
+# Customers Churn Prediction - Machine Learning Model

 This repository contains a machine learning project that predicts customer charm based on various behavioral and demographic features.
 The goal is to assist businesses in identifying high-value or 'charmed' customers for targeted marketing and engagement strategies.

 ## 📂 Project Structure

-- `Customers Charm Prediction Machine Learning Model.ipynb`: Jupyter notebook containing data preprocessing, model training, evaluation, and predictions.
+- `Customers Churn Prediction Machine Learning Model.ipynb`: Jupyter notebook containing data preprocessing, model training, evaluation, and predictions.
-- `requirements.txt`: List of Python dependencies.
-- `.gitignore`: Files and folders to be ignored by Git.
 - `README.md`: Project overview and setup instructions.

 ## 🧠 Features of the Project